 Prostate cancers can be aggressive and spread quickly to other areas of the body, which is why early diagnosis of the disease is vital for the best chances of survival.
-We specialise in private prostate screening in London and Kent, providing men with reassurance, diagnosis and advice.
+We specialise in private prostate screening in London providing men with reassurance, diagnosis and advice.
 Same day and evening appointments available.

 Around 1 in 8 males in the UK will be diagnosed with prostate cancer at some point in their lifetime.
 This may be a shocking statistic, but it is a highly treatable condition if it is caught in the early stages.
 Prostate cancer can be slow-developing and stay contained to the gland itself, but sometimes it can be aggressive and spread to other areas of the body, which can be a great cause for concern.
 This is why early detection of cancerous cells in the prostate is crucial for the increased likelihood of successful treatment of the disease; we usually see positive results when treating these types of cancers at an early stage.